JoaquinFlo/scoreboard/README.md

 # Scoreboard

-Tracks the scores of 1-3 clients
+A Text-based interface that Tracks the scores of 1-3 clients

 - [x] text program
 - [x] interactive